bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 So we are pretty confident that `Schnorr signatures` are hard to forge and they are actually secure.
 And for `ECDSA`, the story is very different.
 There are some ways to establish proofs for the security of `ECDSA`, but they're really like strange models, you need a lot of machinery and a lot of strange site conditions to be able to prove something.
-So the confidence we really have in ECDSA signatures is really because they have been out there and nobody has really broken them so far.
+So the confidence we really have in `ECDSA` signatures is really because they have been out there and nobody has really broken them so far.
 But that's totally fine, I totally agree with Peter.
 This is not a main motivation to change this thing.

 Speaker 0: 00:13:56

 Maybe to give a bit of historical background here, because We're mixing the `Schnorr` versus `DSA` question with `integer multiplication group` versus `elliptic curve` question because when we're talking about `Schnorr` or `ECDSA` in the context of Bitcoin, there are always schemes built on top of `elliptic curves`.
-But historically, the Schnorr signature scheme, the first one, was originally defined just over big integer numbers.
+But historically, the `Schnorr signature scheme`, the first one, was originally defined just over big integer numbers.
 So that scheme has much bigger public keys, much bigger signatures, and so forth.
-And then the `DSA` scheme was really a variant of Schnorr that was created probably with the explicit intent of avoiding his patents on this scheme.
+And then the `DSA` scheme was really a variant of `Schnorr` that was created probably with the explicit intent of avoiding his patents on this scheme.
 And `DSA`, as far as I understand, was used in practice long before there was any security proof on them.
 There are some now, but as Tim says, they're much more awkward and weird.
 But `DSA`, just people started using it as far as I know, because it's similar enough.